jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 ### Standard attributes

-The html specifications only allow certain attributes to be included on an element.
-In watir-webdriver, any of these attributes can be used to locate the element.
-In watir-classic, only the more common attributes are supported (the other attributes must be treated like non-standard attributes).
+The HTML specifications only allow certain attributes to be included on an element.
+In Watir, any of these attributes can be used to locate the element.

-As an example, consider the id attribute used in the following html.
+As an example, consider the id attribute used in the following HTML.
 The uniqueness of this attribute makes it an ideal unambiguous locator.

 {lang="html"}
 ~~~~~~~~